PSNI on standby ahead of Linfield-Celtic match in Belfast

 The club said: "This is clearly not our understanding of the situation,".

-Celtic added that they stood by a statement they made in June which claimed that the PSNI had raised security concerns.
+Celtic added they stood by a statement they made in June which claimed the PSNI had raised security concerns.

 In his pre-match press conference on Thursday, Northern Ireland-born Celtic manager Brendan Rodgers said he was "disappointed" there would be no away fans at the game.